logaretm/vee-validate/docs/migration.md

+---
+sidebarDepth: 1
+---

 # Migration Guide

 This document should help you navigate the tricky path of migrating between major versions of `vee-validate` that introduced breaking changes:

+## Migrating from 3.0.x to 3.1.0

+There aren't breaking changes introduced in `3.1` but there could some minor issues when upgrading to `3.1` from `3.0.x`.

+### Removed: ValidationProvider `persist` prop

+The `persist` prop has been removed from the `ValidationProvider` for a better alternative in the Vue core, instead of using `persist` prop to keep the validation state of unmounted providers use the `keep-alive` component, this is what it supposed to do and it works perfectly with vee-validate.

+For more information, see [Persisting Provider State](./guide/forms.md#persisting-provider-state)

 ## Migrating from 2.x to 3.0